Horst Lange

-Horst Lange (6 October 1904 – 6 July 1971) was a German poet who published during the Third Reich and is regarded as a proponent of Inner emigration.
-His writings have been categorised as Naturmagie and his novel Schwarze Weide is regarded as an important example of magical realism, a Modernist fusion literary style that remained important in post-war Germany and was developed further by authors such as Wolfdietrich Schnurre and Günter Grass.
+Horst Lange (6 October 1904 – 6 July 1971) was a German poet who published during the Third Reich and is regarded as an example of Inner emigration.
+His writings have been categorised as Naturmagie and his novel Schwarze Weide is regarded as an important example of magical realism, a modernist fusion literary style.

 Early life

 Horst Lange was born on 6 October 1904 in Liegnitz, then a Prussian province.
 His father was chief clerk in the Prussian army, but suffered a nervous breakdown while serving during World War I. His mother came from a Roman Catholic family and instilled in Lange a love for poetry.
 In 1921 Lange ran away from home to join the Bauhaus school in Weimar.
 He dreamt of becoming a painter and was given an office job in the school by his uncle who taught architecture.
 At the school he met Paul Klee and Walter Gropius, Gropius advised him to focus on developing his literary talent.
 Lange returned to Liegnitz, finished school and in 1925 began studying art history, literature and theatre at the University of Berlin.